-Amber Adams is a Guild Certified Feldenkrais Practitioner with years of experience in dance, martial arts, and full certification in Pilates.
+Amber Adams has years of experience in dance, martial arts, and a full certification in Pilates.
 Through the Feldenkrais Method, she found ways to achieve effortless, powerful movement at an accelerated pace.

 Having a natural ease with special needs children, Amber has been formally and informally working with them for most of her life.
 In addition to her four year Feldenkrais training, Amber has done another four years of advanced training as well as volunteering, where she helped children with attention deficit disorders, learning delays, autism, physical disabilities, and sensory integration issues improve their physical intelligence.